Skip to main content

 On Kettle Moraine Drive, 2.5 miles north of State Highway 67, the Greenbush recreation area has two trail systems: four loops of challenging mountain bike trails totaling 9 miles, interwoven with five loops of hiking trails totaling 13.5 miles.
 Hikers and off-road mountain bikers share this multiple-use trail system in season.
 For safety reasons, these trails are user-specific; hiking is not allowed on the bike trails and biking is not allowed on the hiking trails.
 A state trail pass is required.

 In winter, the hiking trails at Greenbush are machine-groomed for cross-country skiing.
 Pets, hiking, snowshoeing and biking are not allowed on the ski trails.
-A heated picnic shelter, picnic tables, grill, drinking water and vault toilets are near the trailhead.
+Near the trailhead, there is a heated picnic shelter, picnic tables, a grill, drinking water and vault toilets.
 There is also access to the Ice Age Trail.
 Greenbush trail system [PDF].

 Lake to Lake bike trail